 Conspiracy myths also prepare the ground for violence, as history has shown.
 Those who perceive themselves as victims and feel threatened can themselves turn into a threat.
 Anti-Jewish pogroms throughout history have been the fatal consequence of such obsessive hatred of Jews, as have the antisemitic terrorist attacks worldwide in recent years,"

 The most significant catalyst for the spread domestically and internationally of QAnon in 2020 has been COVID-19.
 This is absolutely clear.
 A global crisis, such as a pandemic, makes it significantly easier for a greater number of people to embrace conspiracy theories because they are desperate for answers and control, something all conspiracy theories offer.

 The European Commission, the official EU strategy and policy implementation body, has been sending warnings about COVID-19-related conspiracy theories since the onset of the virus.
 Their warning, set in bold on the landing page of their site, offers perfect closure for this piece about the international spread of today’s most insidious conspiracy theory:

 Be warned: the COVID-19 pandemic has seen a rise in harmful and misleading conspiracy theories.
 It may be difficult to recognise them or know how best to deal with them.

 About Aron Solomon

-Aron Solomon is the Head of Digital Strategy for NextLevel.com and an adjunct professor of business management at the Desautels Faculty of Management at McGill University.
+Aron Solomon is the Senior Digital Strategist for NextLevel.com and an Adjunct Professor at the Desautels Faculty of Management at McGill University.